0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Mobile Hacking/Android 101.md

 If we look at the **permission documentation** [^permissions] we can see a lot of other permissions that are not present and mapped to a special GID.

-Looking at permissions from a deeper look, we can categorize them in the following categories:
+Looking at permissions from a deeper look, we can categorize them in three main categories:

+Permissions that can be granted to every app:

-1. **Install-time permissions**: Install-time permissions give your app limited access to restricted data, and they allow your app to perform restricted actions that minimally affect the system or other apps.
+- **Install-time permissions**: Install-time permissions give your app limited access to restricted data, and they allow your app to perform restricted actions that minimally affect the system or other apps.
 When you declare install-time permissions in your app, the system automatically grants your app the permissions when the user installs your app.
 An app store presents an install-time permission notice to the user when they view an app's details page.
 Android includes several sub-types of install-time permissions, including normal permissions and signature permissions.

-2. **Normal permissions**: These permissions allow access to data and actions that extend beyond your app's sandbox.
+- **Normal permissions**: These permissions allow access to data and actions that extend beyond your app's sandbox.
 However, the data and actions present very little risk to the user's privacy, and the operation of other apps.
-The system assigns the "normal" protection level to normal permissions, as shown on the [permissions API reference page](https://developer.android.com/reference/android/Manifest.permission).
+The system assigns the "**normal**" protection level to normal permissions, as shown on the [permissions API reference page](https://developer.android.com/reference/android/Manifest.permission).

-3. **Signature permissions**: If the app declares a signature permission that another app has defined, and if the two apps are signed by the same certificate, then the system grants the permission to the first app at install time.
-Otherwise, that first app cannot be granted the permission.

-4. **Runtime permissions**: Runtime permissions, also known as dangerous permissions, give your app additional access to restricted data, and they allow your app to perform restricted actions that more substantially affect the system and other apps.
+- **Runtime permissions**: Runtime permissions, also known as **dangerous** permissions, give your app additional access to restricted data, and they allow your app to perform restricted actions that more substantially affect the system and other apps.
 Therefore, you need to [request runtime permissions](https://developer.android.com/training/permissions/requesting) in your app before you can access the restricted data or perform restricted actions.
 When your app requests a runtime permission, the system presents a runtime permission prompt.
 Many runtime permissions access *private user data*, a special type of restricted data that includes potentially sensitive information.
 Examples of private user data include location and contact information.
 The microphone and camera provide access to particularly sensitive information.
 Therefore, the system helps you [explain why your app accesses this information](https://developer.android.com/training/permissions/explaining-access).
 The system assigns the "dangerous" protection level to runtime permissions, as shown on the [permissions API reference page](https://developer.android.com/reference/android/Manifest.permission).

+Permissions that can be granted only to system app or using signatures:

+- **Signature permissions**: If the app declares a signature permission that another app has defined, and if the two apps are signed by the same certificate, then the system grants the permission to the first app at install time.
+Otherwise, that first app cannot be granted the permission.

-5. **Special permissions**: Special permissions correspond to particular app operations.
+- **Special permissions**: Special permissions correspond to particular app operations.
 Only the platform and OEMs can define special permissions.
 Additionally, the platform and OEMs usually define special permissions when they want to protect access to particularly powerful actions, such as drawing over other apps.
 The **Special app access** page in system settings contains a set of user-toggleable operations.
 Many of these operations are implemented as special permissions.
 Each special permission has its own implementation details.
 The instructions for using each special permission appear on the [permissions API reference page](https://developer.android.com/reference/android/Manifest.permission).
 The system assigns the "appop" protection level to special permissions.

+Custom permissions defined by each app or vendor.
+>[!info]
+>The system does not allow two apps with two conflicting custom permissions to be installed at the same time!

 ## Special directories